01-edu/public/subjects/rt/README.md

 ### Objectives

-In this project it is supposed for you to implement the ray tracer method in order to be able to render a computer generated image containing a few objects.
+In this project it is supposed to implement the ray tracer method in order to be able to render a computer generated image containing a few objects.

 When building your ray tracer you have to take some points into consideration: